Girls' Getaway in Columbia SC

 Head a few minutes down the road to the recently revitalized West Columbia neighborhood and delight in French-ish cuisine at the hot spot, Black Rooster.
 Its bright décor and rooftop bar (and specialty cocktails) will have you wanting to spend the rest of the night overlooking the river and the city lights.

-Before you head out, stop at Columbia’s historic Arcade mall for a handcrafted coffee and breakfast at Indah Coffee.
-We hope we'll see you again soon for another road trip to the real Southern hot spot.
+Before you head out, stop by woman-owned Azalea Coffee Bar for a handcrafted coffee and breakfast.
+We hope we'll see you again soon for another road trip to the heart of SC.
 Sign up for our e-newsletter to stay up-to-date with new developments and road trip ideas.